-- For a long-term loan made to another entity, a receivable is recognised at the present value of cash receivable (including interest payments and repayment of principal) from that entity. - 2 For goods sold to a customer on short-term credit, a receivable is recognised at the undiscounted amount of cash receivable from that entity, which is normally the invoice price. - 3 For an item sold to a customer on two-years interest-free credit, a receivable is recognised at the current cash sale price for that item (in financing transactions conducted on an arm's length basis the cash sales price would normally approximate to the present value).
-If the current cash sale price is not known, it may be estimated as the present value of the cash receivable discounted using the prevailing market rate(s) of interest for a similar receivable. - 4 For a cash purchase of another entity's ordinary shares, the investment is recognised at the amount of cash paid to acquire the shares.
+- For a long-term loan at a market rate of interest made to another entity, a receivable is recognised at the amount of the cash advanced to that entity plus transaction costs incurred by the entity (see the example following paragraph 11.20). - For goods sold to a customer on short-term credit, a receivable is recognised at the undiscounted amount of cash receivable from that entity, which is normally the invoice price. - For an item sold to a customer on two-years interest-free credit, a receivable is recognised at the current cash sale price for that item (in financing transactions conducted on an arm's length basis the cash sales price would normally approximate to the present value).
+If the current cash sale price is not known, it may be estimated as the present value of the cash receivable discounted using the prevailing market rate(s) of interest for a similar receivable. - For a cash purchase of another entity's ordinary shares, the investment is recognised at the amount of cash paid to acquire the shares.